St Andrew's Presbyterian Memorial Church, Innisfail: First church building

+Second church building

 In 1959, a successful stewardship campaign was conducted in which the people pledged to support the church, and as a result, it was decided to proceed with the erection of a church to the Glory of God and as a memorial to those who had paid the supreme sacrifice in World War I, World War II and the Korean War.

-The church was designed in 1959 by Eddie H Oribin while in association with Sidney George Barnes.
-Eddie Oribin was born in Cairns in 1927.
-In 1953 he became a registered architect and formed a partnership with SG Barnes in Cairns, where they undertook residential and commercial work and church commissions.
+The church was designed in 1959 by Eddie H. Oribin while in association with Sidney George Barnes.
+Oribin was born in Cairns in 1927.
+In 1953 he became a registered architect and formed a partnership with Barnes in Cairns, where they undertook residential and commercial work and church commissions.
 After Barnes' death in 1959, Oribin continued his work until 1973 when the office was closed down.
 Other churches designed by Oribin include the Gordonvale Church of England, St Paul's Anglican Church in Proserpine and the Mareeba Methodist Church.

-St Andrew's Presbyterian Memorial Church at Innisfail was designed to incorporate part of the concrete floor and walls of the old church erected in 1918, which housed the Sunday School kindergarten.
-Plans for the new church were submitted to the Presbytery by Rev Andrew Leslie McKay of St Andrew's Presbyterian Church, Cairns, following approval by the Innisfail congregation.
-The cost estimate was £18,000 with furnishings to cost £2,000.
+The former St Andrew's Presbyterian Memorial Church at Innisfail was designed to incorporate part of the concrete floor and walls of the old church erected in 1918, which housed the Sunday School kindergarten.
+Plans for the new church were submitted to the Presbytery by Rev. Andrew Leslie McKay of St Andrew's Presbyterian Church, Cairns, following approval by the Innisfail congregation.
+The cost estimate was A£18,000 with furnishings to cost £2,000.

 Tendering for the new church opened on 2 November 1959, closing on 29 January 1960.
-The successful contractor was local builder AG Pepper.
+The successful contractor was local builder A. G. Pepper.
 On the 18 May 1960 a new addenda was issued altering the design of the rear wall.
-Originally Oribin had intended a full length laminated cross extending from the apex to the ground within a glazed diamond gridded frame.
+Originally Oribin had intended a full-length laminated cross extending from the apex to the ground within a glazed diamond gridded frame.
 Particular grids were to be infilled with hexagonally shaped sashes and small triangular panels of coloured glass.
-The replacement of the rear wall design was intended to be temporary to alleviate costs and was to be eventually rebuilt as designed - a priority subordinated by the damages requiring repair following Cyclone Winifred.
+The replacement of the rear wall design was intended to be temporary to alleviate costs and was to be eventually rebuilt as designed - a priority subordinated by the damages requiring repair following Severe Tropical Cyclone Winifred.

-The building was opened and the memorial tablet unveiled on 4 November 1961 by Rev AL McKay as Moderator of the newly formed Presbytery of Carpentaria (separated from the Presbytery of Townsville in August that year).
+The building was opened and the memorial tablet unveiled on 4 November 1961 by Rev A. L. McKay as Moderator of the newly formed Presbytery of Carpentaria (separated from the Presbytery of Townsville in August that year).
 The building as reported in the local press at the time was in the form of a traditional tent, constructed of fabricated steel "A" frames with the main church floor being supported on the cross arm of the "A" with the hall below.
 The exterior of the building was completely roofed from apex to ground with ribbed aluminium sheeting with three dormer windows on each side for light and ventilation.
 The seating capacity of the church was 200 with additional choir seating of 30 and the new hall was almost doubled in size.